-- An older tourist falls off a ruin at World Heritage site, Angkor Wat, in Siem Reap, Cambodia, resulting in brain trauma, broken limbs and needing serious medical care.
+- An older tourist falls off a ruin at UN World Heritage site, Angkor Wat, in Siem Reap, Cambodia, resulting in brain trauma, broken limbs and needing serious medical care.
 Medical evacuation is required.

 - Two young backpackers dining in Chiangmai get sick.
 One recovers quickly.
 The other catches a nasty bacterial infection that quickly migrates to her heart.
 The local hospital is unable to help and her condition worsens.
 Medical evacuation to Bangkok with a heart and lung machine is required.

-- An elephant carrying a teenage year old girl during a tourist “adventure” outing in northern Thailand is disturbed and throws her off its back.
+- An elephant carrying a young teenage girl during a tourist “adventure” outing in northern Thailand is disturbed and throws her off its back.
 The elephant stomps on the girls once before she gets pulled to safety.
 Severe internal organ damage results.
 Medevac to Bangkok is required.

 - SIDE NOTE #1: maybe consider visiting an elephant rehabilitation camp, instead?

 - SIDE NOTE #2: this is actually not as unusual as it sounds.
 Many hospitals in Thailand see a handful of “elephant stomping” cases each year.

 If you do not have travel insurance inclusive of medical evacuation, getting an air ambulance to help you out will only be possible with a hefty upfront payment of $5,000 and possibly much much more just to fly you to a decent regional hospital for stabilization and/or further treatment.
-Then there are the hospital expenses.
+The hospital expenses will be added on top of that.
 If you don’t have insurance or the ability to make a quick deposit for the full estimated cost of your care, you will be left with only local options to save your life.
 At best, evacuation clearance will be delayed while the private air ambulance companies and hospitals crunch numbers to determine how much care you can afford and/or obtain necessary internal approvals to take on the financial risk of accepting your case while simultaneously looking in a different time zone for a family member who loves you enough to put down a personal financial guarantee to save your life.
 Depending on the severity of the injury or illness, this time delay could be fatal.